 Seek Legal Assistance Today

-If you are experiencing disability discrimination in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you are experiencing disability discrimination in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 Our discrimination attorneys are based in New York City and New Jersey, but can work with a potential client over the phone, in person, or via Zoom.